unpurest said: where you get that 11 pound jar of nutella?

 - Meanwhile, in a double boiler, melt down the nutella and chocolate chips until smooth.
 I added the chocolate chips because nutella’s natural state is certainly not a solid, so the end product will be less likely to melt the second your hand touches it.

 - Set out a baking sheet, cover with tin foil, and give it a light spray of Pam.

 - Take the bowl off the double boiler and dip the pieces of bacon in, one at a time, coating completely.
 Use a fork or spoon to scrape off the excess.
 Set back on the baking sheet.
 If you run out of the nutella-chocolate mixture, just add a little bit more nutella and/or chocolate and re-heat over the double boiler.

 - Let the nutella covered bacon chill in the fridge for at least 30 minutes (and store in the fridge) before serving.

 When you pick up the bacon it starts to melt pretty quickly in your hands, but there are probably worse things than your fingers being covered in nutella.
 Seriously, I highly recommend making this.
 It’s really easy and the salt-smoke-nut taste is amazing.

 Again, keep in the fridge otherwise it’ll melt everywhere.
 I individually wrapped each piece in tin foil and stored in a gladware container.

-mynyplate asked: These look scarily simple - I think you need to try these for the good of the blogging world and report back.
+mynyplate said: These look scarily simple - I think you need to try these for the good of the blogging world and report back.
 3-ingredient brownies - what!: http://www.examiner.com/dessert-restaurants-in-minneapolis/mini-nutella-brownie-bites

 Aha!
 I have all of these ingredients in my apartment.
 Will report back, thanks for the heads up!